Stanford Law School Criminal Defense Fellowship

 Stanford Law School is pleased to offer this Criminal Defense Fellowship to support a JD alumnus/a working full-time for a year in a law-related endeavor designed to further the cause of criminal defense.
 The recipient must be sponsored by a 501(c)(3) organization or governmental entity (including a Public Defender or similar office) that provides legal services relating to criminal defense in the United States.
 Eligible organizations may engage in direct legal services, impact litigation, or policy advocacy.

-The 2015-2016 Criminal Defense Fellow, Jessica Spencer, JD ’12, will join the New Jersey State Office of the Public Defender, where she will represent clients with felony cases.
+In 2015, Jessica Spencer, JD ’12, joined the New Jersey State Office of the Public Defender, where she represented clients with felony cases.

 In 2014, Maggie Filler, JD ’12, joined Prisoners’ Legal Services of Massachusetts, where she advocated for fair and decent treatment of prisoners through direct representation and impact litigation, with a special focus on prisoners with disabilities, and physical disabilities in particular.